What Is Minimum Trading Days in a Prop Firm?

 Final Thoughts

-The minimum trading days rule is less about limitation and more about proving consistency under structure.
+TThe minimum trading days rule is less about limitation and more about proving consistency under structure—especially when using copy trading strategies that need multiple days to demonstrate reliable performance.
 Whether you trade daily or selectively, understanding and respecting this rule builds the habits that funded traders rely on for longevity.

 FAQs